alan-turing-institute/data-safe-haven-team/WaysofWork.md

 ### Project: Unified board
+The main tool for project tracking is a unified, multi-repository, GitHub project which contains a Project Roadmap and Board among other useful views.
+While other tools roadmapping and tracking tools are avaialble, and other projects may prefer them, GitHub Projects has enough functionality and customization options while keeping all information in one single place.

+Here is where all stories are reflected, broken down by accountable team and showing effort estimates and planned dates.
+It also serves to quickly overview the status of stories and monthly priorities.

+While orginally designed to also reflect all day-to-day issues and tasks this proved too burdensome for the team, as work at that level is already managed and tracked in more specific repositories.

 This project is associated to the data-safe-haven-team repo, but is designed to reflect work across any number of (ATI or public) repositories.
 To do this stories and project fields are key (we cannot modify labels or milestones in repositories we do not own, but can do what we want with project fields).